sergiors99/impact_project_ie_group13/readme.txt

 We run the files in the following order:

-1. ReadFiles
-2. EDA MacroTable
+1. EDA MacroTable
-3. EDA JobOrder Clustering
+2. EDA JobOrder Clustering
-4. clustering_kmeans or clustering_dbscan (we decided to use kmeans)
+3. clustering_kmeans or clustering_dbscan (we decided to use kmeans)
-5. Forecasting Final
+4. Forecasting Final
-6. MadeToStock
+5. MadeToStock